This page may contain affiliate links.

 I generate a lot of heat when I climb elevation in winter and I need to be able to vent it very quickly or I sweat.
 Sweating is normal, but if it soaks your base layer, you’ll chill more rapidly when you stop moving.
 The key to preventing perspiration is to vent the heat and/or move it away from your base layers up into your mid-layers where it can evaporate without chilling you.

-For temperatures down to about 10 degrees, I wear the Under Armor Boxers, REI Activator V3 Soft Shell Pants, and the OR Crocodile Gaiters.
+For temperatures down to about 10 degrees, I wear the Under Armor Boxers, REI Activator Soft Shell Pants, and the Pike Trail Gaiters.
 This effectively gives me two layers of coverage since the boxers end just above my knee and the gaiters start just below it.
 I still generate a lot of heat, but most of it is vented by my pants.
 This is all I need for most of my winter hikes.

-If I’m feeling cold during the hike, I put Outdoor Research Helium Rain Pants on over the REI Activator 3.0 Soft Shell Pants.
+If I’m feeling cold during the hike, I put Outdoor Research Helium Rain Pants on over the REI Activator Soft Shell Pants.
 The Helium Pants are very lightweight waterproof/breathable shell pants (6.7 oz) with ankle-high boot zips so I can put them on or take them off without removing my boots.
 That’s a big advantage.
-I mainly use the Helium Pants as a wind barrier, although they’re perfectly waterproof as well.
+I mainly use the Helium Pants as a wind barrier, though they’re also perfectly waterproof.
 If you have larger boots, try the Precip Full Zip Rain Pant.
 These rain pants have full-length zippers down each leg so you can put them on or take them off without removing large boots.
 They’re also easy to vent because they have full-length zippers along the outside: I used them for many years myself.

 I only wear my Mountain Hardwear Compressor Alpine Pants in the evening while cooking and melting snow on winter backpacking trips or if I need to stand around for an extended period of time outdoors.
 I also pack them on day hikes as a form of insurance in case I hurt myself or need to help an injured hiker.
 They’re great if you’re not moving much, but I immediately sweat in them if I start to hike with a pack on.